SoftwareHeritage/swh-loader-cvs/README.md

 Acknowledgements
 ----------------
-This software contains code derived from *cvs2gitdump* written by YASUOKA Masahiko and from the *rcsparse* library written by Simon Schubert.
+This software contains code derived from *cvs2gitdump* written by YASUOKA Masahiko, and from the *rcsparse* library written by Simon Schubert.

+This software contains code derived from ViewVC: https://www.viewvc.org/

 Licensing information
 ---------------------